jjjk123/Team1_Gene_Prioritization_GNN/XGDAG_Docker/manual.md

 ```bash
 sed -i 's/from SubgraphXshapley/from .SubgraphXshapley/' XGDAG/SubgraphX/SubgraphX.py
 ```
-3. Create a docker file - paste the content of provided 'Dockerfile'
+3. Create a docker file - paste the content of provided 'Dockerfile' and save
 ```bash
 nano Dockerfile
 ```